Layer Adaptive Node Selection in Bayesian Neural Networks: Statistical Guarantees and Implementation Details: Numerical Experiments

 \subsection{UCI regression datasets}

 We apply our model to traditional UCI regression datasets \citep{Dua2019UCI} and contrast our performance against SV-BNN, HS-BNN, and VBNN models.
 We follow the protocol proposed by \citep{Hernandez-Lobato-2015} and train a single layer neural network with sigmoid activations.
 For smaller datasets - \textit{Concrete, Wine, Power Plant, Kin8nm}, we take 50 nodes in the hidden layer, while for larger datasets - \textit{Protein, Year}, we take 100 nodes in the hidden layer.
 We spilt data randomly while maintaining 9:1 train-test ratio in each case and for smaller datasets we repeat this technique 20 times.
 In \textit{Protein} data we perform 5 repetitions while in \textit{Year} data we use a single random split (more details in the appendix~\ref{AppendixB}).
 For the comparative analysis, we benchmark against SV-BNN, HS-BNN and VBNN.
-Moreover, VBNN test RMSEs serve as baseline in each dataset.
-Table~\ref{UCI_regression_results} summarises our results.
+Moreover, VBNN test RMSEs serve as baseline in each dataset. \SJ{Table~\ref{UCI_regression_results} summarises our results including the sparsity estimate representing hidden layer-1 node sparsity (since there is only one hidden layer in the networks considered).}

 We achieve lower RMSEs compared to SV-BNN and HS-BNN in \textit{Power Plant, Kin8nm,} and \textit{Year} datasets and in other cases we achieve comparable RMSE values.
-In all the datasets, our predictive performance is close to the baseline of VBNN.
-We provide sparsity estimates (proportion of nodes remaining in the sparse network) in our model and SV-BNN.
-HS-BNN was not able to achieve sparse structure which is consistent with the results provided in the appendix of \citep{Ghosh-JMLR-2018}.
+In all the datasets, our predictive performance is close to the dense baseline of VBNN. \SJ{We provide node sparsity estimates in our SS-IG and SV-BNN models.} HS-BNN was not able to achieve sparse structure which is consistent with the results provided in the appendix of \citep{Ghosh-JMLR-2018}.
 In contrast to HS-BNN, our model sparsifies the model during training without requiring ad-hoc thresholding rule for pruning.
 Table \ref{UCI_regression_results} demonstrates that our model uniformly achieves better sparsity than SV-BNN.
 In particular, \textit{Concrete} and \textit{Wine} datasets show the high compressive ability of our model over SV-BNN leading to very compact models for inference.